kevinzhukz/9CT-TASK-1/PROJECT_DOCUMENTATION.md

 Implication-Use more matplotlib for graph printing

 #### In relation to Project Management
 The project was completed in order across all 4 phases.
 Having a plan in Phase 1 made the coding in Phase 3 much easier.
-More time could have been spent on making the charts look better and adding more aestetic stuff to the menu.
+More time could have been spent on making the charts look better and adding more aesthetic improvements to the menu.

 #### In relation to Data and Security
 The data came from Matrix Education's 2025 NSW High School Rankings which uses official HSC results, so it is accurate and reliable.
 However it only covers 3 years and only measures Band 6 results, not how much students improved.